alandefreitas/matplotplusplus/README.md

     * BLAS
     * FFTW
     * OpenCV
+* Optional (for OpenGL backend)
+    * OpenGL
-    * OPENEXR
+    * GLAD
-    * MAGICK
+    * GLFW3

 There's an extra target `matplot_opengl` that exemplifies how an OpenGL backend **could** be implemented.
 It's not a complete backend.
 If you want to test it, only then there are some extra dependencies.

-* Dependencies for the OpenGL backend
-    * OpenGL
-    * GLAD
-    * GLFW3

 ### Backends